adrianscheit/web-modbus/README.md

 # WEB Modbus
 https://adrianscheit.github.io/web-modbus/
+Currently it is is only a "beta" version.
+Currently it is without a license, so legally the default policy is applicable (where all author rights are reserved).

 ## Goals:
 - simple "low-level" (regarding the Modbus protocol) Web Serial API Modbus toolset for most PC's (also MAC's), to easly debug a Modbus network,
 - that everyone could possible use it without a requirement to install a dedicated software (for browsers that supports Web Serial API)

-Currently it is is only a "beta" version.
-Currently it is without a license.
+- Does not matter if the phisical layer is:
+    - RS485 (recomended)
+    - RS422
+    - RS232 (please do not)
+    - TTL
+    - or any other UART-type phisical network

+## Notices:
+- if the Modbus network does not work at all, this software will propably not help, first you should use a real osciloscope, where many problems, like missing terminators (120Ohm) are directly visible on the display (at edges of each bit), and where baud-rates can be also calculated (from distance between bits)
+- obviously: all devices on a Modbus BUS, should be configured to the same Modbus mode, boud-rate and parity
+- Modbus BUS will be empty if master is disconnected or malfunctioning

 ### Done
 - opening serial port